KKKKKKKKatie/doodle-paint/readme.txt

-It is a simple doodle program.
+It is a doodle program.
 I implement it with MVC.
 We have three views in this program.
 The first is color palette(View Class).
 It shows on the left of the window.
 When we choose a color, we have a current color button